 Kerstin Landwer, Development and Volunteer Coordinator, Wildcat Glades Conservaton & Audubon Center.
 Kerstin has worked with nonprofit organizations throughout her career including Joplin Family Y and the American Red Cross.
 Kerstin is active in the arts in Joplin and serves on the board of directors for Spiva Center for the Arts.
 Kerstin also volunteers with the Cultural Affairs committee of the Joplin Area Chamber of Commerce, the Joplin Museum Complex and the American Red Cross.

-Debra McStay, Operations Manager, Audubon Center at Riverlands.
+Debra McStay, Interim Center Director/Operations Manager, Audubon Center at Riverlands and Audubon Missouri.
 Prior to joining Audubon, Debra spent four years as an independent project manager working primarily with museums.
 Clients included the Saint Louis Science Center where she produced the original exhibit “Medicine in the Time of the Civil War”, the National Cowgirl Museum and Hall of Fame and the Fort Worth Museum of Science and History.
-Prior to that time she served as the Associate Director of the National Cowgirl Museum in Fort Worth, Texas.
-Debra will assist Dr. Hagen, handle the administrative duties of the office, produce original exhibitions for the Center and manage the volunteer and membership programs.
+While living in Texas, she served as the Associate Director of the National Cowgirl Museum in Fort Worth, Texas.
+Her primary duties at Audubon include the administrative duties of the office, produce original exhibitions for the Center and manage the events, volunteer and membership programs.
 Debra is an Illinois Master Naturalist intern and avid native plant gardner.

 Ken Middick, Buildings and Grounds Caretaker, Wildcat Glades Conervation & Audubon Center.
 Ken has been an Audubon Center Volunteer since 2007 before joining the team in 2011.
 He has volunteered on projects for the Neosho Fish Hatchery and special events for Children’s Miracle Network.
 He is a member of Leawood Village Church of Christ where he serves as Teacher and Music Instructor.
 Ken has taught CROAK (Creeks, Rivers, Oceans, And Kids) summer school classes for several years and has been a Master Naturalist since 2010.